airbytehq/airbyte/docs/integrations/destinations/weaviate.md

 #### Requirements

-To use the ClickHouse destination, you'll need:
+To use the Weaviate destination, you'll need:

 * A Weaviate cluster version 21.8.10.19 or above